david-pizzi-cg/github-ai-workflow-demo/README.md

 - Close the issue with appropriate completion status
 - Summarize the successful autonomous workflow completion

-### **Phase 8: Post-Demo Cleanup** 🔧
+### **Phase 8: Pull Latest Changes** 🔧

-**🧹 Clean Workspace: Completing the Autonomous Workflow Cycle**
+**🔄 Sync Local Workspace: Get the Fixed Demo Branch**

-**What this phase achieves**: Cleans up locally while keeping the fixed demo branch remotely for Stage 3.
+**What this phase achieves**: Pulls the latest version of the demo branch locally to verify the autonomous fix.

 **User Prompt:**
 ```
-Perfect!
-The autonomous fix is working.
-Can you clean up locally and switch back to main, but keep the demo branch remotely for Stage 3?
+Can you pull the latest version of the demo branch locally?
 ```

 **Expected AI Actions:**
-- Switch back to main branch locally
-- Delete local demo branch
+- Pull latest changes from remote demo branch
-- **Keep remote demo branch** with the CSS fix for Stage 3
+- Confirm successful sync with the CSS fix
-- Confirm local cleanup completion

 **🏁 Stage 2 Complete**: You've experienced autonomous AI development.
-The fix exists on the remote demo branch, ready for Stage 3's safeguards demonstration.
+The fix is now synced locally, ready for Stage 3's safeguards demonstration.

 ---